 Cleaning and greening the environment

-I have always been passionate about the environment.
+I have always been passionate about supporting nature.
 We have a responsibility to future generations to safeguard our green spaces, reduce pollution and protect wildlife - locally, nationally and globally.

 My family and I try to do our bit - cycling, solar panels, environmental charities - but beyond that, I have been active running campaigns that make a broader contribution.

-In 2019, as a Councillor on Canterbury City Council, I was made Chair of the Council's Climate Change Group, working to reduce our emissions to NetZero by 2030.
+In 2019, as a Councillor on Canterbury City Council, I was made Chair of the Council's Climate Change Group, working to reduce our emissions and cut pollution.
 We have made a swift start on this, with initial work started on the electrification of buses, the move to a low energy council office and the build of a hydrogen manufacturing plant in my own ward, Greenhill.
+I'm also a member of the Conservative Environmental Forum, which provides excellent ideas for nature-based solutions which we can put into practice in Kent and nationally.

 Also, since 2017 I have been Chair of the Energy & Environmental Forum at Bright Blue, a leading Conservative think tank.
 In this role, I organise regular discussions on key environmental topics between industry experts and those with a keen interest in policy making.
 Recent topics have included: